Tell us about what inspired you to get into the Fashion Industry?

-Can you tell us about what you do for 8th & Main and how you got started?
+Can you tell us about what you do as a Fashion Stylist Assistant?

 Tell us about your experience at JCI?
-Did you have any favourite moments?
+Did you have any favorite moments?

-What advice do you have for newly graduated Fashion students?
+What advice do you have for a newly-graduated Fashion student.

 What projects can we expect from you in the next few years?